quarterdeck/leadershipcontinuum.com/source/membership.md

 Government departments and industry leaders regularly consult our community directory when developing leadership initiatives and seeking fresh perspectives.

 Together, we can help close the leadership gap and create lasting positive impact.

+Benefits of membership include:

+- Invitations to private events
+- Exposure to policy makers and business leaders
+- Subsidised CPD accreditation
+- Access to our <a href="/funding">funding</a> pool

 If you're intersted simply email <a href="mailto:membership@leadershipcontinuum.com">membership@leadershipcontinuum.com</a>